eag1ex/xpromise/readme.md

-     * to create relational operation, make sure job number is the same with new sufix, `--{number}` */ var uid1 = '1233535' // base operation var uid1a = '1233535--1' // relational operation (note same number with sufix) var uid1b = '1233535--2'
+     * to create relational operation, make sure job number is the same with new sufix, `--{number}` */ var uid1 = '1233535' // base operation var uid1a = '1233535--1' // relational operation (note same number with new sufix) var uid1b = '1233535--2'

     const broker = (id) => {